starzel/buildout/README.txt

 buildout.cfg contains the project settings, equal for each environment.

 It feels weird that buildout.cfg loads local.cfg, but this avoids some weird extends behavior of buildout.

+The configuration assumes that nginx is configured on production only and also contains configuration for the test environment